stadub/CmdScripts/README.md

 ## RunPowershell.cmd ##

 Script is intended to run Powershell scripts from command line.
-Allows to avoid 'execution of scripts is disabled on this system' message.
+Allows to avoid `execution of scripts is disabled on this system` message.

 *Example:*
 ```PowerShell